joshukraine/ofreport.com-v1/source/articles/2017-08-meet-ralph.html.markdown

 ---

-Over the years I've corresponded with many young men about ministering in Ukraine.
+Over the years, I've corresponded with many young men about ministering in Ukraine.
 The ones who come here usually do so to participate in our [CMO project][cmo title].
 This year, we decided to skip CMO so we could focus on some behind-the-scenes work, but God sent us a young man anyway.
 His name is Ralph, and I'd like for you to meet him.
 READMORE

 ---
 {: .hr--bold}